 We previously detailed how malicious Word documents could infect your systems with Locky, a dangerous form of ransomware.
 Hackers have had great success with this method and are now equipping documents with different types of malware that can harm your company, according to recent research from Sophos.
-These dangerous documents either contain embedded files that look like an icon that execute malware when clicked upon or use special coding and have the user enable macros to run the malware.
+These dangerous documents either contain embedded files that look like an icon that executes malware when clicked upon or use special coding and have the user enable macros to run the malware.

-What you can do: For starters, double check the email address of all senders and scan files in their entirety for anything malicious that may have been embedded.
-Also make sure employees know to never enable macros on a Word document.
+What you can do: For starters, double-check the email address of all senders and scan files in their entirety for anything malicious that may have been embedded.
+Also, make sure employees know to never enable macros on a Word document.

 They will send the person accepting the CVs a ZIP file or malware-infected document containing their alleged credentials.
 The unsuspected employee will open the file, infecting the company in the process.
 Since many people are unaware of this tactic, it has a relatively high success rate.

 What you can do: If possible, do not publish email addresses on your company website and avoid accepting documents like CVs as an attachment.
 If you must solicit information from people you do not know, it’s best to have them copy and paste the text in the body of the email.
 And, as always, follow best email security practices at all times.

 Believe it or not, becoming a cybercriminal is easier than ever before.
 The online black market, also known as the dark web, is awash with Malware-as-a-Service kits giving individuals all the tools they need to get started as a hacker.
 No longer does a person have to be a tech wizard to create a program that can harm your IT systems.
 All they need to do is search online to buy it and then focus on ways to convince users into installing it on their systems.